 70 years and older

-People with certain conditions have an increased risk of pneumococcal disease and need extra doses of vaccines for better protection.
-For more information about pneumococcal vaccines, talk to your GP or other vaccination service provider.
+People with certain medical conditions have an increased risk of pneumococcal disease may need extra doses of vaccines for better protection.
+For more information about pneumococcal vaccines, talk to your GP, pharmacist, nurse or other immunisation service provider.

 Catch ups